Seth Rollins: Early life

-Lopez was born in Davenport, Iowa, on May 28, 1986.
+Colby Daniel Lopez was born on May 28, 1986 in Davenport, Iowa.
 He is of Armenian, German, and Irish descent.
-His surname, Lopez, comes from his Mexican-American stepfather, whom he considered his true father.
-In 2019, he discovered via a DNA test that he had a long-lost brother and sister.
+He gained the Lopez surname from his Mexican-American stepfather, whom he considers his true father.
+He has a brother and a sister, but did not know this until their existence was revealed by a DNA test in 2019.
 He graduated from Davenport West High School in 2004.
 As a teenager, he was an introvert who lived a straight edge lifestyle and was a big fan of rock and heavy metal music.
 He trained at a wrestling school owned by Danny Daniels on the borders of Chicago and Oak Park.

 Professional wrestling career

-Independent circuit (2005–2009)
+Independent circuit (2004–2010)

-Lopez made his debut at the age of 19 in 2005, wrestling in the Iowa independent scene under the ring name Gixx.
+Lopez made his debut at the age of 19 on August 21, 2004, wrestling in the Iowa independent scene under the ring name Gixx.
 He then joined Ian Rotten's Independent Wrestling Association Mid-South (IWA) under the name Tyler Black, and entered the Ted Petty Invitational Tournament, defeating Sal Thomaselli before being eliminated by Matt Sydal in the quarterfinals in Hammond, Indiana on September 23, 2005.

 He soon joined NWA Midwest and won the promotion's tag team championship with Marek Brave.
 The two retained the NWA Midwest Tag Team Championship against Ryan Boz and Danny Daniels, Brett Wayne and Hype Gotti and Jayson Reign and Marco Cordova several times in early 2006.
 He briefly appeared in Total Nonstop Action Wrestling (TNA) and teamed with Jeff Luxon in a loss to The Latin American Xchange (Homicide and Hernandez) on Impact! in October 2006.

 On May 25, 2007, while in a match with then Full Impact Pro (FIP) Tag Team Champions The Briscoe Brothers (Jay and Mark Briscoe) in Melbourne, Florida, Black's tag team partner Marek Brave suffered a legitimate back injury, leading Black to pursue a singles career by competing in Pro Wrestling Guerrilla (PWG), where he defeated Joey Ryan in his debut on June 10.

 At PWG's Life During Wartime on July 6, 2008, Black and Jimmy Jacobs won the PWG World Tag Team Championship by defeating Roderick Strong and El Generico, a replacement for Jack Evans.
 At FIP's event on December 20, Black defeated Go Shiozaki to win the FIP World Heavyweight Championship.
 At FIP's event on May 2, 2009, Davey Richards was awarded the FIP World Heavyweight Championship by forfeit when Black was unable to compete.